 We live in a world where we communicate intensively with speech, text and video messages.
-However, there are people who have difficulties in communicating by using the classic communication channels due to different impairments in the production or comprehension of spoken or written language.
+However, there are people who have difficulties in communicating by using classic communication channels due to different impairments in the production or comprehension of spoken or written language.
 To replace speech or writing communication devices, systems, strategies and tools known as augmentative and alternative communication have been used for quite some time now.
 The application Let's talk with pictures is a serious game that uses graphic symbols, which have been agreed upon to universally represent specific words, for communication.
-The fact that we use these symbols daily by, for example, adding emoticons into messages, may come as a surprise for some, but it proves that communication can be improved and made clearer when visual stimulus is used.
-Let's talk with pictures enables the user to find and recognize a connection between a textual description and a visual representation using game-based elements.
-The user is presented with a house ground plan and is required to move around and perform everyday tasks.
-The next level of the game puts the user in an every-day scenario in a store where customers that have complex communication needs ask for different help and the user needs to help them by using symbols.
-The last level is a quiz through which the user can learn interesting facts about Augmentative and Alternative Communication (AAC).
-This serious game is one of the many applications developed within the work of ICT-AAC Competence network described in the chapter 4.2 and is available online20 on its official website.
+The fact that we use these symbols daily by, for example, adding emoticons into messages, may come as a surprise for some, but it proves that communication can be improved and made clearer when the visual stimulus is used.

-20 http://usluge.ict-aac.hr/pricajmo-slikama/
+&lt;sup>21 http://usluge.ict-aac.hr/pristupacni-web-2/o-projektu/